 These butterscotch oatmeal cookies are tender, soft, and chewy with a touch of caramel-y sweetness.
-Make this recipe for an easy sweet treat!
+Make this oatmeal scotchies recipe for an easy sweet treat!

 Butterscotch Oatmeal Cookies

-Oatmeal butterscotch cookies will satisfy any sweet tooth while providing a break from the chocolate overload of so many dessert recipes.
+This oatmeal butterscotch cookies recipe will satisfy any sweet tooth while providing a break from the chocolate overload of so many dessert recipes.

 Not a fan of butterscotch?
 Try this air fryer cookie recipe made with apples and warm spices instead.

 - Use room temp ingredients.
 Softened butter is a must for cookie dough, but you should warm your eggs as well!
 It helps them incorporate faster into the dough and with smoother results too.